h12w/gspec/DESIGN.md

 * It should be minimal yet extensible.
 Core features are provided by composition of orthogonal parts and advanced features are provided by external extensions.
 * It should be reliable itself by robust design and 100% test coverage.
-* It should respect the design of builtin "go test" tool so that there will not be any integration issues.
+* It should respect the design of builtin go-test tool so that there will not be any integration issues.

 Yet Another One?